 The article is structured as follows.
-First, we present the theoretical formulation of spinDMFT and how it is extended to capture spectral spin diffusion in \refsec{sec:theory}.
-Subsequently, we list and describe the test substances used to validate the approach in \refsec{sec:materials}.
+First, we present the theoretical formulation of spinDMFT in \refsec{subsec:results:singlesite} and explain how it is systematically extended to capture spectral spin diffusion in \refsec{subsec:results:spindiff}.
+Subsequently, we present the simulation results and compare them to published experimental data in Sections~\ref{subsec:results:malnac} and~\ref{subsec:results:GLP}.
+A discussion and an outlook is provided in \refsec{sec:discussion}.
+Finally, we give an overview of the considered test substances in \refsec{sec:materials}.
 We explain how the crystal structure and the relevant dipolar couplings and chemical shifts are obtained.
-In \refsec{sec:results}, we discuss the simulation results and compare them to the experimental data.